Variational Quantum Algorithms for Semidefinite Programming: Variational Quantum Algorithms for SDPs

 As stated earlier, when the dimension $N$ of the Hermitian operators is large, solving the problem~\eqref{eq:genformop} is generally intractable using a gradient-based classical algorithm.
 Therefore, we propose a variational quantum algorithm for the optimization problem~\eqref{eq:genformop}.

 First, we introduce a parameterization of the density operators, i.e., $\rho$ and $\sigma$, by using parameterized quantum circuits.
-Second, we optimize the modified objective function of the problem~\eqref{eq:genformop} over the subspace of the parameters of those quantum circuits using our variational quantum algorithm.\\
+Second, we optimize the modified objective function of the problem~\eqref{eq:genformop} over the parameters of those quantum circuits using our variational quantum algorithm.\\